victor2410/ChIPpipe/README.md

 CallPeaks_norep:

-	This tools will generate two folders:
+	This tool will generate two folders:

 		-> One tagAlign folder which contains all file tranformed from the initial bam file (treatment and Input file...) in tagAlign format
 		-> One PeakCalling folder which contains all file issue from macs2 PeakCalling for each tagAlign file (including cross-correlation graphs)

+AnnoPeaks:
+	this tool will generate four differents bed files:

+		-> One for all promoter and one for all enhancer region -> One for ChIP-seq peaks that fall into promoter region and one for peaks that fall into enhancer region